-- 1. Make it easy to collect - 2.
-Make it meaningful to collect - 3.
-Contingencies to require quality indicators (e.g., audits) - 4.
-Training in how to do it more than just 1-day Pro-D! - 5.
+- 1. Contingencies to require quality indicators (e.g., audits) - 2.
+Training in how to do it more than just 1 day Pro-D! - 3.
 Contingencies to maintain quality indicators (e.g., audits) - REAL change requires SYSTEMS change. - In the meantime, we try to influence individual change.